dekpo/powerbi-custom-filter/README.md

-# Power BI Custom Visual: Organization Password Filter
+# Power BI Custom Visual: Login

-A custom Power BI visual that allows users to enter a password and filters the data source based on the organization value.
-The visual provides password-based access control, filtering all visuals that share the same data source when a valid password is entered.
+A custom Power BI visual that provides a login interface with password-based organization filtering.
+The visual allows users to enter a password and filters the data source based on the organization value.
+Password persists across page navigations, making it ideal for use as a login page at the beginning of presentations.

-**Visual Name in Power BI:** Organization Password Filter
+**Visual Name in Power BI:** Login
-**Package File:** `OrgPassFilter.1.0.0.0.pbiviz`
+**Package File:** `OrgPassFilter.1.0.1.0.pbiviz`
+**Version:** 1.0.1.0

 ## Features

 - **Password-based filtering**: Enter a password to filter data by organization
+- **Password persistence**: Password value persists across page navigations using Power BI's built-in persistence mechanism
+- **Auto-filter restoration**: Automatically reapplies filters when navigating between pages
+- **Customizable title**: Change the component title/label via formatting options (default: "Login")
 - **Secure access control**: Different passwords unlock different organizations
 - **Global filtering**: Applies filters to all visuals using the same data source
 - **Dynamic filtering**: Filters are applied to the Power BI data model in real-time
 - **Customizable password mapping**: Configure password-to-organization mappings via formatting options
 - **Data protection**: Blocks all data access until a valid password is entered
+- **Clean UI**: Power BI default title is hidden, showing only your custom title

 ## Prerequisites